-(a) The application shall include a post-reclamation monitoring plan based upon the analysis of the hydrologic, geologic, and other information in the permit application.
-The plan shall provide for the monitoring of parameters that relate to the suitability of the surface water for current and approved post-mined land uses and for protection of human health and the environment.
+(a) The application is to include a post-reclamation monitoring plan based upon the analysis of the hydrologic, geologic, and other information in the permit application, providing for the monitoring of parameters that relate to the suitability of the surface water for current and approved post-mined land uses and for protection of human health and the environment.

-(b) The plan shall identify the surface water quality parameters to be monitored, sampling locations and frequency.
-The frequency standard shall be quarterly; however the chief may increase the frequency based upon site-specific conditions or decrease the frequency based upon a suitable justification by the applicant.
-The collected data and the surface water monitoring plan shall address potential impacts upon the hydrologic systems during the active operational monitoring period and the five-year post-reclamation monitoring period.
-The surface water monitoring plan shall include:
+(b) The plan is to, on a quarterly basis, identify the surface water quality parameters to be monitored, sampling locations and frequencyunless the chief increases the frequency based upon site-specific conditions or decreases the frequency based upon a suitable justification by the applicant.
+The collected data and the surface water monitoring plan are to address potential impacts upon the hydrologic systems during the active operational monitoring period and the five-year post-reclamation monitoring period.
+The surface water monitoring plan is to include: